kepet19/SimpleMaven/README.md

 I did this project because I find it hard to figure all of these things out.

-# Mappings for creating maven projects.
+# Aliases for creating maven projects.

-These mappigs are for creating maven projects on the terminal. put this is your `.bashrc` or `.zshrc`
+These aliases are for creating maven projects on the terminal.
+put this is your `.bashrc` or `.zshrc`
 ```bash
 alias \